“Challenge yourself with overnight, offshore passages, and night time landfalls!”

-We prefer to teach this course in the Caribbean islands during the winter months, although one or two courses will be held in New England between Block Island and the downeast Maine coast over the summer due to the more challenging/interesting cruising grounds.
+We occasionally teach this course in the Caribbean islands during the winter months, although we prefer to teach one or two courses in New England around Cape Cod and the islands over the summer due to the more challenging/interesting cruising grounds.

 You will be responsible for purchasing your own inflatable PFD/harness, tether, and personal strobe light – amongst other safety items.
 A passport is most likely required for all Caribbean courses.

 Each course provides 16 hours of classroom based instruction.